hanyoseob/lecture_optimization/README.md

 > We learn a concept of `the optimization problem` to solve the inverse problem and implement `the gradient descent method` to solve toy-example.

 ### [3.
 Gradient descent method]() (In progress)
-> We implement `the gradient descent method` to restore a estimated image from a blurred image by Gaussian kernel.
+> We implement `the gradient descent method` to restore a clean image from a blurred image by Gaussian kernel.